HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

-The prefers-reduced motion media query however, which was noted in 2021 as rising in the rankings, has now edged out orientation to take the fourth spot.
+The `prefers-reduced-motion` media query, however, which was noted in 2021 as rising in the rankings, has now edged out `orientation` to take the fourth spot.
 This is due to a 2% rise for `prefers-reduced-motion` but also a drop of 4% for `orientation`.

 {{ figure_markup(
     image="prefers-features.png",